-- 40 In lean individuals, acute aerobic exercise is reported to transiently suppress sensations of appetite, - 41 suppress blood-concentrations of acylated ghrelin (AG) and increase glucagon-like peptide-1 (GLP-1) - 42 and peptide-YY (PYY).
-Findings in overweight/obese individuals have yet to be synthesised. - 43 In this systematic review and meta-analysis, we quantified the effects acute exercise has on AG, total - 44 PYY and GLP-1 in overweight/obese individuals.
-The potential for body mass index (BMI) to act as a - 45 moderator for AG was also explored. - 46 Six published studies (73 participants, 78% male, mean BMI: 30.6 kg.m-2) met the inclusion criteria. - 47 Standardised mean differences (SMD) and standard errors were extracted for AG, total PYY and - 48 GLP-1 concentrations in control and exercise trials and synthesised using a random effects meta- - 49 analysis model.
-BMI was the predictor in a meta-regression for AG. - 50 Exercise moderately suppressed AG area-under-the-curve concentrations (pooled SMD -0.34, 95%CI: - 51 -0.53 to -0.15).
-The magnitude of this reduction was greater for higher mean BMIs (pooled meta- - 52 regression slope: -0.04 SMD/kg.m-2 (95%CI: -0.07 to 0.00)).
-Trivial SMDs were obtained for total PYY - 53 (0.10, 95%CI: -0.13 to 0.31) and GLP-1 (-0.03, 95%CI: -0.18 to 0.13). - This indicates that exercise in overweight/obese individuals moderately alters AG in a direction that could be associated with decreased hunger and energy intake.
-(PROSPERO registration: CRD42014006265). - 57 - 58 Keywords: Exercise, overweight, obese, appetite, hormones, acylated ghrelin, peptide-YY, glucagon59 like peptide-1. - 60 - 61 - 62 - 63 - 64 - 65 - 66 - 67 - 68
+In lean individuals, acute aerobic exercise is reported to transiently suppress sensations of appetite, suppress blood concentrations of acylated ghrelin (AG), and increase glucagon-like peptide-1 (GLP-1) and peptide-YY (PYY).
+Findings in overweight/obese individuals have yet to be synthesised.
+In this systematic review and meta-analysis, we quantified the effects that acute exercise has on AG and total PYY and GLP-1 in overweight/obese individuals.
+The potential for body mass index (BMI) to act as a moderator for AG was also explored.
+Six published studies (73 participants, 78% male, mean BMI: 30.6 kg·m-2) met the inclusion criteria.
+Standardised mean differences (SMDs) and standard errors were extracted for AG and total PYY and GLP-1 concentrations in control and exercise trials and synthesised using a random effects meta-analysis model.
+BMI was the predictor in metaregression for AG.
+Exercise moderately suppressed AG area-under-the-curve concentrations (pooled SMD: -0.34, 95% CI: -0.53 to -0.15).
+The magnitude of this reduction was greater for higher mean BMIs (pooled metaregression slope: -0.04 SMD/kg·m-2 (95% CI: -0.07 to 0.00)).
+Trivial SMDs were obtained for total PYY (0.10, 95% CI: -0.13 to 0.31) and GLP-1 (-0.03, 95% CI: -0.18 to 0.13).
+This indicates that exercise in overweight/obese individuals moderately alters AG in a direction that could be associated with decreased hunger and energy intake.
+This trial is registered with PROSPERO: CRD42014006265.